Psamatheee/Physics-Engine/README.md

 # Physics-Engine
-Simple 2D physics engine written in C++ and rendered with sfml.
+Simple 2D physics engine programmed in C++ and rendered with sfml to learn about physics engines.

 resources used:
 https://gamedevelopment.tutsplus.com/tutorials/how-to-create-a-custom-2d-physics-engine-the-basics-and-impulse-resolution--gamedev-6331?_ga=2.9757045.1788588479.1661514769-1458130418.1648494031